-Multiple pedestrians have been severely injured attempting to cross Georgia Avenue at Heathfield Road, the site of a Metrobus stop and the entrance to an apartment community.
-In 2019, SHA installed a traffic signal at the intersection to provide a protected pedestrian phase, increase access to the Metrobus stop and create a signalized break along a previously unsignalized stretch of Georgia Avenue between Connecticut Avenue and Bel Pre Road.
+In the Aspen Hill Study area two pedestrians have been severely injured attempting to cross Georgia Avenue at Heathfield Road, the site of a Metrobus stop and the entrance to an apartment community.
+In 2019, SHA installed a traffic signal at the intersection to provide a protected pedestrian phase, increase access to the Metrobus stop, and to create a signalized break along a previously unsignalized stretch of Georgia Avenue between Connecticut Avenue and Bel Pre Road.
 Pedestrians were legally allowed to cross the intersection prior to the installation of the traffic signal, but it lacked lighting, crosswalks, pedestrian signals and a median refuge.
 There are no traffic controls on Georgia Avenue between Hewitt Avenue and Hathaway Drive, south of the study boundary.
 The distance between these controlled crossings is approximately 4,500 feet or 17 minutes of walking.
 Residents accessing the five bus stops along this road segment do not have protected crossings.
 Between 2015 and 2018, three people were severely injured and one was killed walking or bike crossing Georgia Avenue on this stretch.
-SHA plans to install a traffic signal at the intersection of Georgia Avenue and May Street in fall 2019.
-A signal in this location will reduce the distance between safe crossings to approximately 2,500 feet between Hewitt Avenue and May Street, and 2,000 feet between May Street and Hathaway Street.
+SHA plans to install a traffic signal at the intersection of Georgia Avenue and May Street in fall 2019 or winter 2020.
+A signal in this location will reduce the distance between safe crossings to approximately 2,500 feet between Hewitt Avenue and May Street, and 2,000 feet between May Street and Hathaway Drive.
 These new traffic signals will slow vehicle speeds through the study area and provide protected crossings for people walking, biking and driving.